The mean number of 3-torsion elements in ray class groups of quadratic fields: Parametrization of -torsion elements in ray class groups of quadratic fields

-Lemma \ref{conductor} implies that the minimal conductors of cubic extensions of quadratic fields are either integers $c$ such that $c$ is squarefree or $\frac{c}{9} \in \bZ$ is squarefree .
-We next study the relationship between conductors of certain cubic extensions and discriminants of their cubic subfields.
+Lemma \ref{conductor} implies that the minimality restriction on conductors of cubic extensions of quadratic fields requires that such conductors are integers $c$ which are squarefree away from 3 and additionally, $27 \nmid c$.
+We next study the relationship between conductors and discriminants of cubic extensions.